getsentry/rfcs/text/0082-combined-replay-envelope-item.md

 ReplayEventJSON\nCompressedReplayRecording
 ```

-That the downstream consumer can easily parse by splittin on newline.
+That the downstream consumer can easily parse by splitting on newline.

 ### SDK Changes